-Our board has determined that Directors Anderson, Berbee, Bugher, Dewey, Hastings, Millner, Nevin, and Possin are independent under the Nasdaq Stock Market, Inc., definition of independence and the Company's Directors Independence Standards, which parallel the Nasdag Stock Market, Inc., definition.
+Our board has determined that Directors Anderson, Berbee, Bugher, Dewey, Hastings, Millner, and Possin are independent under the Nasdaq Stock Market, Inc., definition of independence and the Company's Directors Independence Standards, which parallel the Nasdag Stock Market, Inc., definition.
 In reaching that determination, the board considered certain relationships or arrangements that are described below.
-In each case, the amounts involved in the transactions between us and our subsidiaries, on the one hand, and the companies with which a director or an immediate family member is associated, on the other hand, fell below the amounts identified in our Corporate Governance Principles and Nasdag Stock Market, Inc., requirements as being thresholds for concerns about their effect on director independence.
+In each case, the amounts involved in the transactions between us and our subsidiaries, on the one hand, and the companies with which a director or an immediate family member is associated, on the other hand, fell below the amounts identified in our Corporate Governance Principles and Nasdaq Stock Market, Inc., requirements as being thresholds for concerns about their effect on director independence.
 Because we provide utility services through our subsidiary, MGE, and many of our directors live in the area served by MGE, many of our directors either directly receive, or are affiliated with entities that receive, utility services from MGE.
 Similarly, because we and our subsidiaries are active in the community and make substantial charitable contributions in the areas we serve, and many of our directors live in communities served by MGE and are active in those communities, many of our directors are affiliated with charities that receive contributions from us and our subsidiaries.
 In addition to those relationships and arrangements, our board also considered the following: Director Dewey is President of OTI Management Services, Inc., d/b/a The OTI Group, a human resources and staffing company from which we have procured temporary employment services and nonexecutive consulting services.
-Payments made by MGE to QTI Management Services, Inc., resulted in less than one quarter of 1 percent of QTI Management Services, Inc.'s gross annual revenue in 2017, 2016, and 2015, and were considered immaterial under Nasdag Stock Market, Inc.'s independence guidelines.
+Payments made by MGE to OTI Management Services, Inc., resulted in less than one guarter of 1 percent of OTI Management Services, Inc.'s gross annual revenue in 2018, 2017, and 2016, and were considered immaterial under Nasdaq Stock Market, Inc.'s independence guidelines.
 Our board did not, and does not, believe that such services have affected Director Dewey's independence in addressing matters before the board.

 Director Stolper joined our Board of Directors in December 2008.
 Director Stolper's sister-in-law was a partner in the law firm of Stafford Rosenbaum LLP during 2016.
-Director Stolper's brother was a partner at Stafford Rosenbaum LLP until the end of 2015 and currently has an of counsel relationship with that firm.
-Director Stolper's brother and sister-in-law are no longer equity partners in the firm, and they no longer have an interest in the fees and profits received by that firm, including any fees paid by the Company.
-That firm has provided a variety of legal services to the Company and its subsidiaries for more than 50 years, including 2017, and continues to provide those services.
-In 2017, we paid total fees of \$798,000 to Stafford Rosenbaum LLP for a variety of legal services.
+Director Stolper's brother was a partner at Stafford Rosenbaum LLP until the end of 2015.
+Director Stolper's brother and sister-in-law were employees of the law firm during 2017 and 2018, but they do not have an interest in the fees and profits received by that firm, including any fees paid by the Company.
+That firm has provided a variety of legal services to the Company and its subsidiaries for more than 50 years, including 2018, and continues to provide those services.
+In 2018, we paid total fees of \$629,000 to Stafford Rosenbaum LLP for a variety of legal services.
 In view of the past relationships, our Audit Committee reviewed these transactions and concluded, in view of the long-standing relationship between the Company and the law firm, the nature of the services, and the manner in which they are requested, the transactions were at least as favorable to the Company as would be obtainable from a third party.
 Director Stolper has not been, and is not involved in the selection of the Company's counsel and has not, and does not discuss the Company's legal services with his brother or sister-in-law.
 The existing relationship with the law firm was not part of the basis for Director Stolper's selection and election to the board.
 Director Stolper has not shared, and does not share, directly or indirectly in the fees received by Stafford Rosenbaum LLP from the Company.